lprisinzano/Gal_plane_yso_counts/README.md

 This will put all the files in this repo in the folder `root/Gal_plane_yso_counts`.

-### 2. Getting the extinctionmap and the code for querying it.
+### 2. Getting the extinction map and the code for querying it.

 - Download the map file from [this link](http://www-personal.umd.umich.edu/~wiclarks/rubin/merged_ebv3d_nside64_defaults.fits.gz) http://www-personal.umd.umich.edu/~wiclarks/rubin/merged_ebv3d_nside64_defaults.fits.gz provided by Will Clarkson (in datalab, you can use `wget` to get the file).
 Extract the map (you can use `gunzip`) and be sure to put it in the same folder as the notebook, that is in `root/Gal_plane_yso_counts`.